nickcash/open-data-500/readme.md

 4. This cell contains a comma-and-space (`, `) delimited list of items, and I haven't picked apart the lists to find all of the possible values in the list.
+5. This is from the "Personal Information" section, which presumably describes the person who is filling out the questionnaire.

 ### 500_Companies.csv
 [`500_Companies.csv`](http://www.opendata500.com/download/500_Companies.csv)